ory/hydra/docs/docs/faq.md

 and run it in your infrastructure once.

-Additionally, _but not recommended_, it is possible to override the entry point of the ORY Hydra Docker image using CLI flag `--entrypoint "hydra migrate sql --yes $DATABASE_URL; hydra host"` or with `entrypoint: hydra migrate sql $DATABASE_URL; hydra host` set in your docker compose config.
+Additionally, _but not recommended_, it is possible to override the entry point of the Ory Hydra Docker image using CLI flag `--entrypoint "hydra migrate sql --yes $DATABASE_URL; hydra host"` or with `entrypoint: hydra migrate sql $DATABASE_URL; hydra host` set in your docker compose config.